How Your English Improves by Telling Stories

 - draft, edit, correct and rewrite (or retell).

 It’s a challenging task that allows you to use language to communicate a message and can give you the chance to develop several areas of your English.
-Telling a story is an awesome way to personalise and practice the English that you’ve already acquired.
+Telling a story is an awesome way to personalize and practice the English that you’ve already acquired.

 It’s all about producing language, rather than ‘receiving’ language.
 Practice helps you develop language skills (speaking and writing in our case) as well as build fluency and confidence.
-You can download my free guide here if you want to learn how to do this.

 Telling a story helps you grow your vocabulary